 Some of the enhanced video-related capabilities of the Nikon 1 V3 are what originally attracted my interest to this camera.
 Some of the features like slow motion, fast motion, jump cut and 4-second movie were not of significant interest to me, but being able to shoot 1080HD in 60p is a very good step up from the V2.

-The Nikon 1 V3 is capable of capturing very good quality 1080HD video in as you can see in the 30p YouTube video below.
+The Nikon 1 V3 is capable of capturing very good quality 1080HD video.
 As with other Nikon 1 models the best results are achieved when video is shot at ISO-800 and under.

 I was interested to find out if the new Nikon 1 10-30 PD zoom could be used effectively for video, and I was intrigued with the idea of being able to use the touch screen to change the focusing point while recording video.
 I thought this feature may have the potential of replacing my D800 with a follow focus unit when doing rack focusing in static video scenes.